Thursday, October 29, 2015

 I cut Georgia one day short for an impulsive detour to the Bahamas.
 Travel, while exciting, can leave one homesick.
 Not for the house particularly, but for the comfort of familiar companions.
 Henrick was a stone’s throw off the Florida coast, closer than we would be in a long time, especially since we didn’t actually know when or where the next visit would be.
 His schedule had him welding and pipefitting from 8am to 8pm every day until the project was complete, no weekends.
 But he still had 12 night hours!
 He was just as enthusiastic as I at the thought of a 2-night visit.

 Maybe I don’t have to say how refreshing it is to just hold each other and tell stories of our recent days.
 To be enveloped in acceptance and tenderness.
 At gatherings of people I often feel like a bit of a social misfit.
 If I’m there to coach, I do my best and like to think I do a good job.
 I enjoy that.
 But the insecure little girl inside struggles in social situations.
-After 3 weeks of social situations… Henrick, for his part, was finding his workmate challenging and wasn’t terribly inspired by rebuilding the laundry facilities on the humbly named cruise ship “Celebrity Infinity”.
+After 3 weeks of social situations… Henrick, for his part, wasn’t terribly inspired by rebuilding the laundry facilities on the humbly named cruise ship “Celebrity Infinity”.
 We were each other’s salve, and each other’s celebration.

 There’s a romance to sailing across the Pacific, to meeting up on various continents and islands when we can.
 In the spirit of it, a 2-night fling in the Bahamas just fit perfectly!
 The second night Henrick’s supervisor gave him 4 hours off.
 We celebrated at Lucaya harbor with Matterhorns of pina colada, live music, and even a little dancing.
 What mattered most, though, was just being in each other’s company.
 I’m still smiling.

 Sunday, March 01, 2015